Precognition: Early 20th century

 In 1932 Charles Lindbergh's infant son was kidnapped, murdered and buried among trees.
 Psychologists Henry Murray and D. R. Wheeler used the event to test for dream precognition, by inviting the public to report any dreams of the child.
 A total of 1,300 dreams were reported.
-Only five percent envisioned the child dead and only 4 of the 1,300 envisioned the location of the grave as amongst trees.
+Only five per cent envisioned the child dead and only 4 of the 1,300 envisioned the location of the grave as amongst trees.

 The first ongoing and organised research program on precognition was instituted by husband-and-wife team Joseph Banks Rhine and Louisa E. Rhine in the 1930s at Duke University's Parapsychology Laboratory.
 J. B. Rhine used a method of forced-choice matching in which participants guessed the order of a deck of 25 cards, each five of which bore one of five geometrical symbols.
 Although his results were positive and gained some academic acceptance, his methods were later shown to be badly flawed and subsequent researchers using more rigorous procedures were unable to reproduce his results.
 His mathematics was sometimes flawed, the experiments were not double-blinded or even necessarily single-blinded and some of the cards to be guessed were so thin that the symbol could be seen through the backing.Wynn & Wiggins (2001), p.
 156.